Seattle Military Parole In Place Attorneys

 Many people ask, “Can I adjust my immigration status if I am married to a military service member?”
 The immigration process can be long and complex, so it’s natural to wonder if service in the military – even by a spouse – can have an impact on this process.
 A status change may also be necessary if the couple wants to stay together but the immigrant’s status – or lack of documentation – may make that difficult.

 At ERM Immigration Law, PLLC, we know how this puts you in a difficult position, and we have experienced attorneys who can offer guidance and help you explore potential solutions.
 We focus on education and our clients, so you know we will put you first and answer any questions you have.
+Contact us today at 206-745-9241 to discuss your military parole in place case and learn how we can help you stay with your family.
 From our Seattle office, we can work with you anywhere you are, and even offer virtual appointments.

 Do You Need An Unlawful Presence Waiver?